-DCBS services are administered through our network of nine service regions and offices in each of Kentucky's 120 counties.
-In addition, DCBS uses a network of contract officials to deliver services, such as childcare.
-The provision of services is enhanced through a close relationship and coordination with local community partners.
+DCBS services are administered through nine service regions and offices serving all 120 Kentucky counties.
+In addition, DCBS uses a network of contract officials to deliver services, such as child care.
+Service is enhanced through a close relationship and coordination with community partners.

 The department provides family support; child care; child and adult protection; eligibility determinations for Medicaid and food benefits; and administration of an energy cost-assistance program.